anshig135/Multi_language_support/README.md

 ## Project Overview📁🖊

 Bob's App aims to provide a seamless user experience by integrating multi-language support, catering to the diverse linguistic landscape of India.
-Currently, the app supports only three languages.
+Currently, the app supports only thirteen languages.
 Our solution expands this to include all 22-23 official languages of India and dynamically suggests languages based on the user's location.
 ## Key Features🔑

 * Comprehensive Language Support: Integration of all 22-23 official languages of India.